YJwong325/leetcode-solutions/hard/23_merge_k_sorted_lists.md

     nl_nodePtr --> nl_head
 ```

-Check list1.val and list2.val:

-list1.val = 1

-list2.val = 2
+The circular nodes represent pointers that are pointing to specific nodes in the linked lists.
+These pointers can change the next pointer of the nodes they reference.

+Since we want to merge the linked lists in ascending order, we will have to pick the lower value when deciding which node to add to the <u>new linked list? (change to merged linked list or what)</u>.
+Between the two starting nodes, we have the values:

+$$
+\texttt{list1.val = 1} \qquad | \qquad \texttt{list2.val = 2}
+$$

-since list1.val is smaller, it will be pointed to next.
+Since list1.val is smaller, it will be added to the new linked list first.

 ```mermaid
 flowchart LR